MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 ### [Azure CLI](#tab/cli)

-For this scenario we will create stage and group detail that matches those used for the Azure portal process.
+For this scenario, we'll create stages and groups to match the details used for the Azure portal process.

 1. Create a JSON file to define the stages and groups for the update run.
 Here's an example of input from the stages file (*example-stages.json*) that represents the strategy shown for creation via the Azure portal: